vignettes/bivariate_palettes.Rmd

 Together, these changes to bi_pal()

-result in the following shifts to the "PurpleOr"
+following shifts to the "PurpleOr"

 palette: